kattata/sunset-today-updated/README.md

 # Sunset Today
 - Personal project
-- A web app, which allows you to check how much time is left until the today's sunset.
+- A web app, which allows you to check how much time is left until today's sunset.
 It adjusts to the timezone of the search, meaning you'll always see the correct countdown
 - Stack: React, SCSS, Moment.js
 - APIs
   - IP Geolocation Astronomy - fetches sunset time and coordinates of the queried location